chaiwee/2018_os_proj3/README.md

         * Kernel prints out all file operations (pid, file op, result with content)

 ### Extra implementation
-* directory entry cache/hash
+* directory-entry cache/hash
-    * Directory-files are one of the most frequently used files because all the files operations require directory access.
-Thus, you can cache the directory structure inside the memory, as well as disk.
+    * Directory-files frequently used because all the file-operations require directory access.
+        * Thus, you can cache the directory-structure inside the memory, as well as disk.
     * To quickly access the correct directory-entry, we can make an in-memory hash function for the directory-structure.
-For example, we can make a hash function that takes keys from the file name, and generate value with the i-node pointer.
+        * For example, we can make a hash function that takes keys from the file-name, and generate a value with the i-node pointer.
         * Because hash keys are smaller than the actual file names (space), you should check once again for exact file name match.
-* write operation
+* write operation (to a file)
-    * To write to a file, you should provide data, along with the file pointer.
-If you are writing data to a file, the data is written from the beginning of the file.
+    * you should provide data and file pointer.
+    * the data is written from the beginning of the file.
-    * You may need to consider data block allocation if the writing data size is over the data block boundary.
+    * You may need to consider data-block allocation if the new data overflows the block boundary.
         * In that case:
             1. allocate a new data-block from a free-data-block-pool
             2. write data-block to i-node.